hamlet-io/avscanner/readme.md

 1. Run `cd <project_root>`
 1. Run `make run`
-1. In new session `make ssh-project`
+1. In new session `make ssh-processor`
 2. Run `py.test` or `make test-integration` inside the container.
 This will run the tests which mock workflow described above.
 You'll see verbose logs which are pretty self explanatory.